FrancescoPeriti/TRoTR/README.md

 Notably, the tutorial data were excluded in our work.

+#### Annotation guidelines
+- ```TRoTR/guidelines.md``` contains the instructions followed by human annotators.

 #### From raw_data.jsnol to PhiTag data
-For each target quotation $t$, we executed a random sampling of 150 unique context pairs $\langle t, c_1, c_2 \rangle$ without replacement from the full set of possible combinations.
+For each target quotation $t$, we randomly sampled of 150 unique context pairs $\langle t, c_1, c_2 \rangle$ without replacement from the full set of possible combinations.
 These were presented to annotators in randomized order to be judged for topic relatedness.

 To convert the ```TRoTR/raw_data.jsnol``` dataset into PhiTag format and implement random sampling of the context pairs $\langle t, c_1, c_2 \rangle$, we used the following command: